UBCHREST/ablate/docs/content/radiationFormulation/index.md

 ## Mathematical Formulation

+The radiation implementation in ABLATE must handle participating media, an absorbing media that attenuates passing radiation.
+Radiation solvers are typically formulated to calculate the radiation into a point based on the amount of radiation incoming from a solid sphere of directions.

+The discrete transfer method involves decomposing the solid sphere into many discrete rays.
+These rays describe the amount of radiation that reaches the point for which the radiation is being calculated.

-The implementation of radiation heat transfer in this solver is based on the radiative transfer equation.
+The calculation of radiative intensity implemented in this radiation solver is based on the radiative transfer equation.
+This equation describes how the intensity of radiation changes through participating media.

 $$\frac{d I}{d x} = \kappa (\frac{\sigma T^4}{\pi} - I)$$

+Note that the change in intensity is proportional to the product of the intensity difference and the absorption at a given point.

 ## Computational Methods